 - 1. A bachelor's degree from an accredited college or university. - 2.
 An undergraduate GPA of 3.0 or higher. - 3.
-A minimum score of 600 on the TOEFL (paper-based test) or 250 (computer-based test) from applicants whose first language is not English. - 4.
-Three letters of recommendation testifying to the applicant's academic abilities. - A complete program application including a written statement that clearly identifies the applicant's goals within the program. - 5.
+A minimum score of 600 on the TOEFL (paper-based test) or 250 (computer-based test) or 100 (iBT) from applicants whose first language is not English. - 4.
+Three letters of reference from individuals who are able to assess the applicant's academic ability and potential. - 5.
+A complete program application including a written statement that clearly identifies the applicant's goals within the program. - 6.
 Demonstrated knowledge of the teaching of oral language, reading, and writing through previous coursework and teaching.

-PROGRAM REQUIREMENTS FOR THE M.ED.
-IN READING
+PROGRAM REQUIREMENTS FOR THE MED IN READING

-1. Coursework: The M Ed. in Reading requires a minimum of 33 credits of graduate-level coursework.
-The required coursework includes: EDUC 600, EDUC 601, EDUC 602 or EDUC 603, EDUC 604, EDUC 608, EDUC 609, EDUC 622, EDUC 630, EDUC 631, EDUC 668, and either EDUC 649 or EDUC 617.
+Coursework: The M.Ed. in Reading requires 33 credits of graduate-level coursework.
+The required coursework includes: EDUC 601, either EDUC 602 or EDUC 603, EDUC 604, EDUC 608, EDUC 609, EDUC 622, EDUC 630, EDUC 631 and either EDUC 649 or EDUC 617.
 There are no elective courses in this program.

-Candidates must complete the following courses, and the course-embedded projects, in the prescribed order: EDUC 608, EDUC 609, EDUC 668, EDUC 630.
-Other required courses and embedded projects may be completed in any order, with the exception that EDUC 617 or 649 must be taken within the last six credit hours of the program.
+Candidates must complete the following courses, and the course-embedded projects, in the prescribed order: EDUC 608, EDUC 609, EDUC 630.
+Other required courses and embedded projects may be completed in any order, with the exception that EDUC 617 or 649 must be taken within the last six credits hours of the program.